 2. Get Proper Career Advice

 When wanting to change career, the first thing many people do is look for another job outside of their sector.
 While there are many opportunities available, many are discouraged when they read through a job specification and find that the position they want to apply for requires experience.
-Even though experience is essential, your lack of knowledge shouldn’t deter you from attempting to change your career.
+Even though the experience is essential, your lack of knowledge shouldn’t deter you from attempting to change your career.

-If you want to change career but do not know where to start, then my suggestion is to get some professional careers advice.
-Just Google “careers counselor” or “careers advice” along with the name of your location, and you’ll discover a host of career advisors in your area.
+If you want to change your career but do not know where to start, then my suggestion is to get some professional careers advice.
+Just Google “careers counsellor” or “careers advice” along with the name of your location, and you’ll discover a host of career advisors in your area.
 Alternatively, you can visit websites like Prospects, Indeed and TotalJobs, which all have plenty of careers guidance.
 Most of these sites also have an extensive list of different job profiles for you to explore.

 3. Do Some Voluntary Work

 If experience is essential for you to make a career change, then there is no better way to gain experience through voluntary work.

 There are many routes into voluntary work.
 Charities and not-for-profit organizations are always looking for volunteers in different areas, whether that may be helping out in balancing the books, organizing and managing events, or assisting in a local charity shop.

 Voluntary work is recognized, and employers look for it, as it demonstrates a positive can-do attitude, dedication, and commitment.

 4. Get Your CV Sorted